Erskine Veterans Charity: Expansion

 By 1980, there were new departments available for ex-service people.
 These included a social work and speech therapy department.
 Erskine House, which was the original hospital building, needed extensive work to continue as a working hospital.
 The building was sold as part of the vision to modernize Erskine.
 It was then turned into a 5-star hotel called the Earl of Mar, later known as Mar Hall.
 It opened in 2004.

 In 2021, Erskine completed the build of 24 apartments on the Bishopton Estate, designed to support single ex-service men and women as they transitioned back into civilian life.
 The apartments offer social, recreational and training facilities to help residents transition into full time employment and long-term accommodation.

-The charity also runs its own radio station, Erskine Veterans Radio.

 The current CEO is Wing Commander Ian Cumming MBE.
-The CEO is responsible for leading Erskine as it enters a phase of expanding its services and outputs - as a centre of excellence in Veterans Care & Holistic Support across Scotland.
+The CEO is responsible for leading Erskine as it enhances its efficiency and profile, whilst expanding its services and outputs - as a centre of excellence in Veterans' care & holistic support across Scotland.

 Erskine Home

 In 2000-01, the charity moved to two new purpose built sites in the town of Erskine.
 The Erskine Home was opened in 2000.
 The new flagship building replaced the original hospital building and is situated on grounds by the Erskine Bridge.
 This centre cost £16m and provides nursing and dementia care on a long term and respite basis.
 It has 180 beds available and is the biggest unit the charity has.
-Prince Charles, the charity's patron, opened the unit and unveiled a stone plaque to commemorate the opening.
+King Charles III, as Prince of Wales, the charity's patron, opened the unit and unveiled a stone plaque to commemorate the opening.

 Erskine Park Home

-The Erskine Park Home opened in 2006.
-It offers care for 40 residents and specializes in dementia care.
-It is situated again within rural parkland by the Erskine Bridge.
-The Princess Royal has maintained her strong links with the charity and once again opened this Erskine based unit.
+The Erskine Park Home opened in 2006, and closed in 2024, as part of a strategic review.
+It offered care for 40 residents and specialised in dementia care.
+Staff and residents moved into the larger Erskine Home at this point.
+The building is anticipated to become a veterans sheltered housing community complex.